Linda Bean: Business interests

-In April 2018, Bean opened an antiques stores in Freeport adjoining her grandfather's former home, bringing together three dozen antiques and art dealers under the name Freeport Antiques & Heirlooms Showcase.
+In April 2018, Bean opened an antiques stores in Freeport adjoining her grandfather's former home under the name Freeport Antiques & Heirlooms Showcase.
 In 2019, the business expanded to include Casco Bay Auctions.
+Some of her businesses in Port Clyde, which included the Port Clyde General Store and an art gallery, were destroyed by a fire in September 2023 and were not yet rebuilt at the time of her death in March 2024.
+Three original paintings by Jamie Wyeth – "Snapper", "Red tailed Hawk", "With Green Pepper", and one original N.C.
+Wyeth artwork which Bean had acquired – were destroyed in the fire.
+In late 2024, 24 artworks from Bean's estate were sold for $2.5 million by Bonhams.
+The collection included 20 by members of the Wyeth family, such as N.C.
+Wyeth’s “Unknown (Coastal Scene with Apple Tree in Foreground),” which went for $950,000, “Self Portrait in Top Hat,” which sold for $400,000, Andrew Wyeth’s “The Gam,” which sold for $160,000, and Jamie Wyeth’s “Dead Cat Museum, Monhegan Island,” which sold for $280,000.

 Philanthropy

-Bean serves on the boards of numerous philanthropic organizations.
-These include the Brandywine Conservancy and Museum of Art in Chadds Ford, Pennsylvania, the Maine Historical Society, the Maine Chapter of The Nature Conservancy, and the Portland Museum of Art.
-She currently serves as vice-chairman of the Board of Trustees of Intercollegiate Studies Institute, Wilmington, Delaware.
+Bean served on the boards of numerous philanthropic organizations.
+These include the Brandywine Conservancy and Museum of Art in Chadds Ford, Pennsylvania, the Maine Historical Society, the Maine Chapter of The Nature Conservancy, the Portland Museum of Art and the Intercollegiate Studies Institute in Wilmington, Delaware.

 In 2016 she was awarded the honorary degree of Doctor of Humane Letters by The Kings College in Manhattan.

-In 2019 she founded The N.C.Wyeth Research Foundation and Reading Libraries, a non-profit private operating foundation established in Massachusetts to focus on the illustrator's home in Needham and other locations important to his leading contribution to the American age of book, magazine, calendar and poster illustration.
+In 2019 she founded The N.C.Wyeth Research Foundation and Reading Libraries, a non-profit private operating foundation established in Massachusetts to restore the illustrator's homes in Needham, and Wilmington, Delaware, and create a library and programs in Port Clyde, Maine, to foster a documented study of his leading contribution to the American age of book, magazine, calendar and poster illustration.

 In January 2020, Linda Bean was one of thirteen "Women of Vision" honorees announced by the Farnsworth Art Museum.
-This was met with controversy in the midcoast Maine community due her political activities (see below).
+This was met with a published letter of objection in a local newspaper due to her political activities (see below).